The Best Fake Plants Will Have You Do a Double Take

 Q: I don’t have a green thumb.
 Are fake plants tacky?

 Not with a few tricks.
 Bending and spreading the leaves to create a more organic arrangement is one way to make sure they don’t look tacky.
-I also like to get my own posts and use them instead of what the plants may come in.
+I also like to get my own pots and use them instead of what the plants may come in.
 This gives them a more curated, customized appearance.

-Q: I never see dead leaves in home tour photos.
+Q: I never see dead leaves in home-tour photos.
 Do designers use fake plants?